julienlargetpiet/py_phonetic/README.md

 ## Development

-For now only the following languages are available:
+For now, only the following languages are available:

 - french